jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica-nightmare.md

      (drops to 0 when caught up, jumps to 7200s with new WAL)
 ```

-The delayed replica constantly cycles between "caught up" (0 lag) when it has no WAL old enough to replay, and "processing backlog" (growing from 7200s+) when new transactions become eligible.
+The delayed replica shows a sawtooth pattern where lag grows from the baseline delay (7200s) during idle periods, then drops back down when it processes a batch of transactions, only to start growing again.
+It rarely hits 0 lag unless the primary has been idle for 2+ hours.

 ## The Fix

 The solution was to modify the alert logic so that it looked into WAL receiver activity 2 hours ago for the delayed replicas; instead of just checking "is WAL arriving now?" for both types of hosts.
+Sometimes you need to teach your monitoring system about time travel.

 **New Recording Rule:**
 ```promql